-This may sound strange, but you do need decent hardware and Internet when taking the McKinsey Problem-Solving Game or Digital Assessment (McKinsey “PSG” for short).
-Unlike most gamified recruitment tests, the PSG uses 3D models and animations, putting a heavy strain on old computers with slow connections; consequently, McKinsey themselves even state that the test requires a system check before running.
-However most candidates seem to overlook this fact – sadly, some of them failed the test as a result.
+When taking the McKinsey Problem-Solving Game or Digital Assessment (McKinsey PSG for short), you need decent hardware and Internet.
+Unlike most gamified recruitment tests, the PSG uses 3D models and animations, putting a heavy strain on old computers with slow connections.

 What you need to know about the McKinsey PSG